Adeline points out that “next door to the Market Tavern was Mrs. West’s drapery establishment. She was a widow. This family were Baptists”.

 He was buried at Nottingham General Cemetery.

-— Younger brother John worked for a time with George in the Market Place shop until both retired from their drapery business and sold off their stock in mid-1861.
+— As you might see from the adverts (above) younger brother John West worked for a time with George in the Market Place shop until both retired from their drapery business and sold off their stock in mid-1861.

 John moved to Basford, married widow Martha Swain there in 1872, and worked as a ticket writer.